$44.05 Million in Sales Expected for Impinj, Inc. (NASDAQ:PI) This Quarter

-Analysts forecast that Impinj, Inc. (NASDAQ:PI) will announce $44.05 million in sales for the current quarter, according to Zacks Investment Research.
-Two analysts have provided estimates for Impinj’s earnings, with the lowest sales estimate coming in at $43.60 million and the highest estimate coming in at $44.50 million.
-Impinj posted sales of $28.20 million in the same quarter last year, which would indicate a positive year over year growth rate of 56.2%.
-The firm is expected to issue its next earnings results on Wednesday, October 27th.
+Analysts expect that Impinj, Inc. (NASDAQ:PI) will report $44.05 million in sales for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for Impinj’s earnings.
+The lowest sales estimate is $43.60 million and the highest is $44.50 million.
+Impinj reported sales of $28.20 million during the same quarter last year, which indicates a positive year over year growth rate of 56.2%.
+The company is expected to issue its next quarterly earnings report on Wednesday, October 27th.

-On average, analysts expect that Impinj will report full-year sales of $180.95 million for the current financial year, with estimates ranging from $180.80 million to $181.10 million.
-For the next financial year, analysts anticipate that the business will post sales of $215.30 million, with estimates ranging from $212.10 million to $218.50 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that that provide coverage for Impinj.
+On average, analysts expect that Impinj will report full-year sales of $180.95 million for the current fiscal year, with estimates ranging from $180.80 million to $181.10 million.
+For the next year, analysts anticipate that the company will report sales of $215.30 million, with estimates ranging from $212.10 million to $218.50 million.
+Zacks’ sales calculations are an average based on a survey of research firms that that provide coverage for Impinj.

-Impinj (NASDAQ:PI) last posted its earnings results on Wednesday, July 28th.
-The company reported $0.11 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.39) by $0.50.
-Impinj had a negative return on equity of 41.67% and a negative net margin of 30.79%.
-The business had revenue of $47.27 million during the quarter, compared to analysts’ expectations of $42.55 million.
+Impinj (NASDAQ:PI) last issued its quarterly earnings data on Wednesday, July 28th.
+The company reported $0.11 EPS for the quarter, beating the consensus estimate of ($0.39) by $0.50.
+The company had revenue of $47.27 million during the quarter, compared to analysts’ expectations of $42.55 million.
+Impinj had a negative net margin of 30.79% and a negative return on equity of 41.67%.

-In other Impinj news, CFO Cary Baker sold 5,000 shares of the company’s stock in a transaction that occurred on Monday, August 30th.
-The stock was sold at an average price of $60.00, for a total transaction of $300,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Chris Ph.D.
-Diorio sold 1,546 shares of the company’s stock in a transaction that occurred on Friday, July 2nd.
+In other news, CEO Chris Ph.D.
+Diorio sold 1,546 shares of the company’s stock in a transaction dated Friday, July 2nd.
 The shares were sold at an average price of $49.63, for a total value of $76,727.98.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, CFO Cary Baker sold 5,000 shares of the stock in a transaction dated Monday, August 30th.
+The shares were sold at an average price of $60.00, for a total transaction of $300,000.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 7,943 shares of company stock valued at $455,784.
-24.70% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders have sold 7,943 shares of company stock worth $455,784.
+Insiders own 24.70% of the company’s stock.

 Impinj Company Profile